wolvesofwallstreet/wolves.finance/README.md

 - `yarn ropsten:deploy`
 - `yarn kovan:deploy`
 - `yarn goerli:deploy`
+- `yarn mainnet:deploy`

 You can also specify tags with `yarn hardhat:deploy --tags <tags>`.
 The following tags are available:

 - `TokenDepends` - the dependencies needed for the token
+- `InvestmentDepends` - the dependencies needed for investment
+- `SetupInvestmentDepends` - transactions to setup the investment dependency contracts
 - `Token` - the ERC-20 token and presale launch contracts
 - `TokenSetup` - transactions to setup the token contracts
 - `SFT` - the WOWS SFT contract and minter